-Last year was a whirlwind of change for companies due to the COVID-19 pandemic, but it didn’t stop many from pushing forward with digital transformation projects.
+2020 was a whirlwind of change for companies due to COVID-19, but many kept pushing their digital transformation projects forward.
 Some people I talk to are interested in file transfer integration to increase productivity and simplify their IT ecosystems.
-Others are migrating to cloud-based integration platforms-as-a-service (iPaaS) that provide seamless integration between disparate cloud and on-premises systems.
+Others are migrating to cloud-based integration platforms as a service (iPaaS) that provide seamless integration between disparate cloud and on-premises systems.

-Although an iPaaS is powerful, it doesn’t have all the necessary capabilities built in.
-Managed file transfer (MFT) software that can integrate with an iPaaS provides four essential capabilities: persistence, large payload capability, any-to-any capability and guaranteed delivery.
+Thru, our managed file transfer software, can integrate with an iPaaS to provide four essential capabilities: persistency, large payload capability, any-to-any capability and guaranteed delivery.

 Integration platforms use messages, or small files, to connect applications.
 The iPaaS needs a lot of processing power because these files are sent hundreds or thousands of times a minute.

 Because of this demand, most integration platforms are built with no or limited persistence, meaning that they can’t store files until delivery.
 They’re designed for real-time APIs and can handle around 10,000 API calls per minute.

 In contrast, Thru can store files until delivery with zero data loss because it doesn’t handle thousands of processes at once.
 Retention policies can be defined so that files are deleted after a certain time period.

 An iPaaS can only take small to medium file transfer payloads because it’s designed for fast execution and deals with a lot of demand at once.
 Thru can handle unlimited payloads and any file format.

 Typically, an integration platform has mostly point-to-point connections for file transfers.
 It can’t be a server and manages servers individually.
 Because of these limitations, developers need to code point-to-point connections between organizations for file transfer.